slowy07/luna/CONTRIBUTING.md

 but before you start contributing here are some rules and guide you need to follow
 * we only accept original code that you made, any code that has a simularity to any online sources won't be merge !
 * your work will be licensed as [MIT](LICENSE) after merge
-* follow style and code conventions that has been provided
+* follow style and code conventions that we have provided in the guideline
 <!-- * we only accept file with `*.py` extension -->

-## installasi
+## installation

 ### use venv (optional)
 create and activate new virtual environment